MahinVazifeh/Clinical-Data-Preprocessing/Readme.txt

 🧪 **Clinical Data Processing**

-This repository contains a comprehensive suite of Jupyter notebooks for clinical data preprocessing, feature engineering, and quality control.
-It is particularly tailored for analyzing longitudinal datasets such as those used in neurological disease progression (e.g., MS).
+This repository provides a structured set of Jupyter notebooks for clinical data preprocessing, feature engineering, and quality control.
+It is designed for longitudinal data analysis, with a focus on disease progression modeling—such as in Multiple Sclerosis (MS).

 📌 **Overview**
 The pipeline handles tasks like: